roguewatt/via-framework/README.md

 # VIA Framework

-**Valid / Issue / Sample As-of Time — A Governance and Auditing Convention for Production Forecasting**
+**VIA — Valid / Issue / As-of Time for Each Sample**

+*A Governance and Auditing Convention for Production Forecasting*

 ## Purpose